kvaneesh/linux/Documentation/powerpc/associativity.rst

 representing the resource’s platform grouping domains.

-The “ibm,associativity-reference-points” property contains one or more list of numbers (domainID index) that represents the 1 based ordinal in the associativity lists of the least significant boundary, with subsequent entries indicating progressively higher significant boundaries.
+The “ibm,associativity-reference-points” property contains one or more list of numbers (domainID index) that represents the 1 based ordinal in the associativity lists.
+The list of domainID index represnets increasing hierachy of resource grouping.

 ex:
 { primary domainID index, secondary domainID index, tertiary domainID index.. }

-Linux kernel uses the domainID of the least significant boundary (aka primary domain) as the NUMA node id.
+Linux kernel uses the domainID at the primary domainID index as the NUMA node id.
 Linux kernel computes NUMA distance between two domains by recursively comparing if they belong to the same higher-level domains.
 For mismatch at every higher level of the resource group, the kernel doubles the NUMA distance between the comparing domains.

 Form 2
 -------